 - Sleep more than usual or have insomnia

 - Hear voices or see things that aren’t there

 - Think about self-harm or hurting others

 What is a mental disorder?

-There isn’t a clear or single cause of mental disorders, though there are risk factors including
+There isn’t a single clear cause of mental disorders, though there are risk factors, including:

 - Early adverse childhood experiences (sometimes called ACEs)

 - Stress related to poor physical health or illness